 Watch Old Faithful Erupt in Yellowstone National Park

-While taking a snow coach into Old Faithful at Yellowstone National Park is not cheap, it makes for a trip of a lifetime.
+When you think of winter getaways, Yellowstone might not be the first thing that comes to mind.
+But taking a snow coach into Old Faithful at Yellowstone National Park makes for a trip of a lifetime and is worth every penny.
 Stay at the Snow Lodge, watch Old Faithful erupt, ice skate at the lit rink and enjoy a quiet experience of Yellowstone.

 Drops to various cross-country ski trails are available, though are an additional cost.
 Bring plenty of extra food to accommodate hungry kids that may not be in line with the schedules of the limited restaurant hours.